Juan-Claudio/matesguay/README.md

 # Matesguay

+## Language
+This application is available only in Spanish. / Esta aplicación está disponible en español.

 ## Description
 This application aims to enhance mental arithmetic skills.
 Inspired by the game RISK, this educational game replaces soldiers with deputies and wars with voting.